lsst-sqre/sqr-029/index.rst

 Downsampling and data retention
 -------------------------------

 It was clear during the experiments that the disks fill up pretty quickly.
-InfluxDB was writing at a rate of ~700M/h which means that the 128G disk would be filled up in ~7 days.
+InfluxDB disk was filling up at a rate of ~700M/h which means that the 128G disk would be filled up in ~7 days.
 Similarly, for Kafka, we filled up the 5G disk of each broker in a few days.
 That means we need downsampling the data if we don't want to loose it and configure retention policies to automatically discard data after it's no longer useful.

 Both `downsampling and data retention <https://docs.influxdata.com/influxdb/v1.7/guides/downsampling_and_retention/>`_ can be easily configured in InfluxDB.